 Read more about the South Coast here in our post “11 Great Things For Kids On The South Coast Of Western Australia”.

 Was it a good idea to buy a drone?
 Read how we have integrated a drone into our family travels in our post “Our Families Experience Traveling With A Drone”.

 Busselton – 2 Weekend Getaways, As A Base For Further Exploring Margaret River

-Though entirely unplanned at the beginning of the year we ended up making 2 weekend getaways to this great seaside town.
+Though entirely unplanned at the beginning of the year we ended up making 2 weekends getaways to this great seaside town.
 We could keep visiting the Busselton (also known as the Margaret River Wine Region) over and over as there is just so much to do here.

 Check out our post “Things To Do In Margaret River For Kids” for our top recommendations.
 We need to update this post again because there really is so much to do and see!

-During our weekend getaways we stayed at Abbey Beach Resort and Broadwater Beach Resort.
+During our weekend getaways, we stayed at Abbey Beach Resort and Broadwater Beach Resort.
 You can read our review for Abbey Beach Resort here and our review for Broadwater Beach Resort here.
 The Margaret River wine region always makes for great travel moments, and these two places enhanced our experience.